Skip to main content

 Policy, advice and guidance

 The legal framework for the protection and management of the Welsh historic environment is complemented by planning policy and advice and a range of guidance publications produced by Cadw.
-In conjunction with the development and implementation of the Historic Environment (Wales) Act 2016, new documents have been produced to reflect the provisions of that legislation and current conservation philosophy.
-They are discussed on the final page of this section.
+Initially developed to support the implementation of the Historic Environment (Wales) Act 2016, the guidance is being updated to reflect the provisions of the 2023 Act and its supporting Regulations.
+The guidance titles are discussed on the final page of this section.

 The hierarchy chart, available below, illustrates the relationship between the fundamental primary legislation for the protection and management of the historic environment in Wales and the policy, advice and guidance that complements it.